pkro/Java-Masterclass/readme.md

       }

 - if a method has a different signature (but the same name) as the one in the parent class, it's **overloaded** and **not overridden**
-- to call methods from the superclass, it's better practice to call them without super in case they are later overrridden (unless the superclass method version should explicitely be called)
+- to call methods from the superclass, it's better practice to call them without super in case they are later overridden (unless the superclass method version should explicitely be called)
 - **this** is used to call current class members; usually used in constructors and setters, sometimes in getters
 - **super** to call parent class; commonly used in method overriding
 - both can't be used in a static context
 - **super()**: Java puts a default call to super() in the constructor to call the argument-less constructor of the parent class if we don't add it ourselves
-- the **super()** call must be the first statement in the constructor if it's done explicitely
+- the **super()** call must be the first statement in the constructor if it's done explicitly
 - Even abstract classes have a constructor
 - Don't put @Override over constructor
 - A constructor can have a call to super() or this() but not both